Bill LaVorgna: Career with Liza Minnelli

 LaVorgna retired in 2000, but returned to work with Minnelli as her drummer and musical conductor in 2002.

-Over the period spanning a half-century, LaVorgna was said to have become a true member of Minnelli’s family.
-Minnelli claims she and LaVorgna developed a fast friendship when he espied her, at age 13, driving her mother’s car around Las Vegas and smoking, and yet he never told on her.
+Over the period spanning a half-century, LaVorgna was said to have become a true member of Minnelli's family.
+Minnelli claims she and LaVorgna developed a fast friendship when he espied her, at age 13, driving her mother's car around Las Vegas and smoking, and yet he never told on her.
 The episode remained their secret, and they became best friends.
-She nicknamed him “Pappy.”
+She nicknamed him "Pappy."
 Once when Minnelli played Atlantic City, the casino arranged for her to stay in a home on the water near the hotel.
-She had “Pappy” stay in one of the guest rooms.
+She had "Pappy" stay in one of the guest rooms.
 In March 2002, LaVorgna escorted Minnelli down the aisle for her wedding to David Gest.

-In 2008, the year following LaVorgna’s death, Minnelli appeared in a month-long concert at the Palace Theatre, “Liza's at The Palace.....”
-Her performances were dedicated “in loving memory of Bill ‘Pappy’ LaVorgna.”
+In 2008, the year following LaVorgna's death, Minnelli appeared in a month-long concert at the Palace Theatre, "Liza's at The Palace....."
+Her performances were dedicated "in loving memory of Bill ‘Pappy' LaVorgna."

 Personal

 LaVorgna was a veteran of the Korean War.
 A New Jersey native, he lived in Princess Anne on the Eastern Shore of Maryland for twenty years, where he raised and trained sporting dogs.
-Prior to that, he and his family lived in Walton, NY and Sussex, NJ.
+Prior to that, he and his family lived in Walton, New York, and Sussex, New Jersey.
 He was living in Stuart, Florida, with his wife of 54 years, Joan, at the time of his death in 2007.